-Volunteering with the National Trust is an exciting and sociable way to try new things, get outdoors and lend a hand to a great cause.
+Volunteering with the National Trust is an exciting and sociable way to try new things, work indoors or out and lend a hand to a great cause.

-Volunteering is a great opportunity to go behind the scenes of a unique property.
+Volunteering at Scotney Castle is a great opportunity to go behind the scenes at this unique property.
 Whatever your interests, we will have an opportunity for you.
-From room guiding to gardening, our flexibility suits all ages and abilities and we pride ourselves on being a friendly community.
-If you're looking for incredible experiences, we'd love you to get involved.
+From room guiding to gardening, helping in the property office, shop or tea-room, or getting involved in running events, our flexibility suits all ages and abilities and we pride ourselves on being a friendly community.
+If you're looking for fulfilling experiences, we'd love you to get involved.

 After 50 hours of volunteering each year, volunteers are rewarded with a National Trust volunteer card.
-This gives you free admission to properties managed by the Trust or the National Trust for Scotland (except those where there is a charge to all members).
+This gives you free admission to properties managed by the National Trust or the National Trust for Scotland (except those where there is a charge to all members).
 If you are already a member, the volunteer card will provide you with free access for one accompanying guest.
-The volunteer card will also provide you with a 20% discount in all National Trust shops, restaurants and tea-rooms.
+You'll also receive a 20% discount in all National Trust shops, restaurants and tea-rooms.

-A great opportunity to get together!
-We host a summer picnic overlooking the beautiful mansion house for all volunteers and staff to celebrate the year so far, and hopefully enjoy some sunshine!
+We like to get together at regular intervals to socialise.
+We host a summer picnic overlooking the beautiful mansion house for all volunteers and staff to celebrate the year so far, and hopefully enjoy some sunshine.
 At Christmas our volunteers gather for carols by the fire, with mulled wine and something warm to eat.
 We use both events as an opportunity to celebrate long service, awarding certificates and badges for every five years of voluntary service spent with the National Trust.